RikilG/Geometry-Algorithms/DCEL/README.md

 ## Output

-Each line of output contains the coordinates of points present on the convex hull in clockwise order.
+Output of the algorithm prints all the HalfEdges incident to each face by traversing its representative half edges.
+All the faces outputed by the program can also be verified by running it through the plotting diagram.
 The last two lines of output show the time taken to take input in microseconds and the time taken by the algorithm to compute DCEL (also in microseconds).

 ## Documentation and Report

 For the report, check the `Report` directory in the parent folder for both pdf and latex formats.

 Documentation of this algorithm, functions and classes can be found in the `docs` folder in the current directory.
 Open the [index.html](./docs/html/index.html) file from the docs